 Aristotle's personal life was quite unstable, too.
 His first marriage was to Athina Livanos, a daughter of a Greek shipping magnate.
 They remained married for 15 years but both were not happy.
 From this marriage, he had a son Alexander and a daughter Christina.

 However, Aristotle was unfaithful to her and had many extramarital affairs.
 The most famous affair of Onassis was to Maria Callas, the famous Greek opera singer.
 They met in late 1950s and started an affair while they were both married to other people.
 For her, Onassis was her chance to find happiness, but for Onassis, things were not so romantic.
 Their relationship lasted for many years, but it was never stable.
-Some even say that Calls gave birth to their son in 1959, but the baby lived only for a few hours.
+Some even say that Callas gave birth to their son in 1959, but the baby lived only for a few hours.

 Although they were both divorced and they could easily get married, Onassis devastated Callas with his sudden decision to marry Jacqueline Kennedy, the window of the 35th USA President J.F.Kennedy, probably for reasons of prestige.
-They got married in October 1968 in his private island, Skorpios, opposite Lefkada Greece.
+They got married in October 1968 in his private island, Skorpios, opposite Lefkada island.
 However, rumors say the he kept visiting Callas in Paris, even after his marriage to Jackie.